JAZZ at El Camino College

 El Camino College Jazz Program offers the following opportunities:

-- Perform in large jazz ensembles on professional stages on campus, jazz clubs and music festivals.
+- Perform in large jazz ensembles on professional stages at ECC, in Los Angeles-area jazz clubs, and at music and jazz festivals.

 - Courses are offered to meet the General Education and Associate of Arts Degree requirements.
 Transferable to 4-year colleges.